gearbox-solutions/nuxt-precognition/README.md

 })

-// use the Precognition handler with the Zod schema export default definePrecognitionEventHandler(todoRequestSchema, async (event) => {
+// use the Precognition handler with the Zod schema
+// definePrecognitionEventHandler is used instead of defineEventHandler export default definePrecognitionEventHandler(todoRequestSchema, async (event) => {

+    // This handler callback doesn't execute on precognition validation requests!

-    const validated = await getValidatedInput(event, todoRequestSchema)
+    // perform validation on the input for when the form is directly submitted const validated = await getValidatedInput(event, todoRequestSchema)

-    // do something with the body
+    // continue and do something with the body
-    const newTodo = {
-      id: 1,
-      description: validated.description,
-    }

-    // simulate a slow response to show the loading state on the front-end await sleep(1000)

-    return newTodo
+    // ...
+    // ...
   })

 function sleep(ms: number) {